The Complete Guide to Toughened Glass: Strength, Safety & Standards

 A homeowner’s guide to the UK’s most critical safety glazing standard.

-📌 The 30-Second Summary
+📌 The Direct Answer

 Glass is a beautiful, essential part of our homes, letting in natural light and connecting us to our gardens.
 But standard glass is surprisingly fragile and, when broken, incredibly dangerous.
 To make our homes safer, the entire glazing industry relies on Safety Glass.

-1. What is Toughened Glass?
+1. How is Toughened Glass Made?

-How It Is Made: The Float Process & Tempering
+The Float Process & Tempering

 All flat glass starts its life using the fascinating “float glass” process, where molten sand and silica are literally floated on a perfectly flat bed of molten tin.

 To “toughen” this standard float glass, it is cut to its final required size and then loaded into a massive tempering furnace.
-It is heated to over 600°C (1,112°F) and then rapidly cooled (quenched) with high-pressure blasts of cold air.
+It is heated to over 600°C and then rapidly cooled (quenched) with high-pressure blasts of cold air.
 This rapid cooling puts the outer surfaces of the glass into compression while the interior remains in tension, giving the glass its immense physical strength.

 ⚠️ Crucial Warning: Do Not Cut!